YelvDev/YelvDev/README.md

 - 👨‍💻 All of my projects are available at https://github.com/YelvDev/

-- 📫 How to reach me @y3lv on discord
+- 📫 @y3lv on discord
 </h3>

 <!---